apache/superset/docs/installation.rst

 Schemas (Postgres & Redshift)
 -----------------------------

-Postgres and Redshift, as well as other database, use the concept of **schema** as a logical entity on top of the **database**.
+Postgres and Redshift, as well as other databases, use the concept of **schema** as a logical entity on top of the **database**.
 For Superset to connect to a specific schema, there's a **schema** parameter you can set in the table form.